oroinc/crm-application/README.md

     git clone http://gitlab.orocrm.com/crm-application.git

 - Go to app/config folder and create parameters.yml using parameters.dist.yml as example.
 Update database name and credentials
-- Install OroCRM dependencies with composer
+- Install OroCRM dependencies with composer.
+If installation process seems too slow you can use "--prefer-dist" option.

     php composer.phar install

 - Initialize application with install script (for Linux and Mac OS install.sh, for Windows install.bat)

+After installation you can login as application administrator using user name "admin" and password "admin".

 Checking your System Configuration
 -------------------------------------